What are the tax benefits of a Home Equity Line of Credit?

 The tax implications of a home equity loan or line of credit can be confusing.
 People usually turn to these solutions when they need cash and have equity in their homes, but the rules related to whether the interest payments on these loans are tax-deductible have changed significantly recently.
 Interest on HELOCs (Home Equity Lines of Credit) and home equity loans is tax deductible when used for certain types of home improvements on the property for which you received the loan or line of credit.

-If home improvements are part of your 2019 plan, you may be surprised to hear that you can still deduct interest on home equity loans and lines of credit.
+If home improvements are part of your plan this year, you may be surprised to hear that you can still deduct interest on home equity loans and lines of credit.
 Although tax laws have changed in recent years, home equity debt still has tax benefits that can effectively reduce the cost of home improvement projects.
-Learning how that deduction works can help when choosing the best way to pay.

 Before 2018, deducting interest paid on home equity loans was relatively straightforward.
 But the 2017 Tax Cuts and Jobs Act (TCJA) changed things.
 Now, you can deduct interest costs on home equity debt only when you use the funds to buy, build, or make substantial home improvements.

 When it comes to making sure that any interest paid is eligible for a deduction, there are a few key things to keep in mind.
 To qualify, the funds must be used on the property from which the loan or line of credit was taken out; if this isn't adhered to then the interest will not be deductible.
 Additionally, borrowers can only deduct interest on up to $750,000 of residential debt—including mortgages, home equity loans and HELOCs—but older mortgages may still be eligible under the previous $1 million limit (or $500,000 for married taxpayers filing a separate return).
 It's important to factor these limits into any decisions about taking out a HELOC or other form of home equity product as this will ensure savings in terms of taxes in the long run.